yusufshakeel/getfake/README.md

 ### Passing arguments to $getfake function

-In the following example we are passing string argument.
+In the following example we are passing argument.

 ```json
 {